Living Here

 Leixlip Creek, intersecting Stowe Road, Calliope |

-Roost was observed as vacant on 9 August 2023. |
+Roost was observed as vacant on 10 September 2024. |

 Canoe Point, Tannum Sands |

-Vegetation at the end of Oaks Road behind St Francis Catholic Primary School. |
+Vegetation along Turtle Way, behind St Francis Catholic Primary School. |

 Miriam Vale |

-Blomfield Street (Tranquility walk), Chapman Street, Larson Street/Fingerboard Road |
+Blomfield Street (Tranquillity walk), Chapman Street, Menzies Street |

 Joe Joseph Drive, Gladstone | Mangroves either side of Joe Joseph Drive, adjacent Gladstone Waste Transfer Station |

-If you observe flying foxes (i.e. present in trees during the day) in a location not listed above, please report to Gladstone Regional Council.
+If you observe flying-foxes (i.e. present in trees during the day) in a location not listed above, please report to Gladstone Regional Council.

 Common questions and answers about flying-foxes

 All animals can carry bacteria or viruses that may pose a health risk to humans.
-Contracting diseases directly from flying foxes is extremely unlikely.
-Do not attempt to handle sick, injured or orphaned flying foxes.
+Contracting diseases directly from flying-foxes is extremely unlikely.
+Do not attempt to handle sick, injured or orphaned flying-foxes.
 Contact the RSPCA on 1300 ANIMAL and organise for them to be collected by a trained and vaccinated wildlife carer.

-The health risks to humans from flying fox droppings is like that of bird droppings.
-If contact is made with flying fox droppings, wash the area thoroughly with soap and water.
+The health risks to humans from flying-fox droppings is like that of bird droppings.
+If contact is made with flying-fox droppings, wash the area thoroughly with soap and water.
 Where rainwater tanks are used for human consumption, a first flush diverter should be installed.

-Health related information regarding flying foxes can be found on the Department of Environment and Science and Queensland Health websites.
+Health related information regarding flying-foxes can be found on the Department of Environment and Science and Queensland Health websites.

-Flying fox numbers have declined in the last century.
+Flying-fox numbers have declined in the last century.
 This is due to widespread clearing of native foraging and roosting habitat.
 Culling practices across their range have also affected their numbers.

-Increasing numbers of flying foxes appearing near townships is due to:
+Increasing numbers of flying-foxes appearing near townships is due to:

 - Ongoing reduction in habitat and wild food sources